Riashat/meta-active-learning/README.md

 named arguments:
   -f FOLDERS [FOLDERS ...], --folders FOLDERS [FOLDERS ...]
+                        folders with the experiments.
+This must be can be
+                        follows: -f FOLDER1 FOLDER2 where FOLDER1 and FOLDER2
+                        are two experiments each with subfolders with
+                        replicates: FOLDER1/ replicate1 replicate2 FOLDER2/
+                        replicate1 replicate2
-                        folders with the experiments -m METRICS [METRICS ...], --metrics METRICS [METRICS ...] metrics to plot
+  -m METRICS [METRICS ...], --metrics METRICS [METRICS ...]
+                        metrics to plot. can be multiple metrics like: -m val_acc train_acc or must be `-m acq` for plotting acquition functions
   -name NAME, --name NAME
-                        name of the figure
+                        title of figure, will be saved as NAME.pdf

 ```